young-kcd/firebird/doc/sql.extensions/README.profiler.md

 # `RDB$PROFILER` package (FB 5.0)

-`RDB$PROFILER` package allows to profile execution of PSQL code gathering statistics of how many times each line was executed along with its minimum, maximum and accumulated execution time (with nanoseconds precision).
+`RDB$PROFILER` package allows to profile execution of PSQL code gathering statistics of how many times each line was executed along with its minimum, maximum and accumulated execution time (with nanoseconds precision), as well open and fetch statistics of implicit and explicit SQL cursors.

 To gather profile data, an user must first start a profile session with `RDB$PROFILER.START_SESSION`.
 This function returns an profile session ID which is later stored in the profile snapshot system tables to be read and analyzed by the user.

-After a session is started, PSQL statements execution statistics starts to be collected in engine memory.
+After a session is started, PSQL and SQL statements statistics starts to be collected in engine memory.
 Note that a profile session gathers data only of statements executed in the same attachment where the session was started.

 A session may be paused to temporary disable statistics gathering in a session.
 It may be resumed later to return gather statistics in the same session.